redhawk668/ZX-Spectrum-S-Video/README.md

 # Rev. B
 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/Rev.%20B/Final%20Design%20Rev.%20B%20-%20Red.png)

 Rev. A is the first design I made and is a through hole design.
-Rev. B is the second I made and this a fully SMD design and based on an FMS6143 video filter driver.
+Rev. B is the second I made and this is a full SMD design and based on an FMS6143 video filter driver.

 I have included the Gerber files from both designs, so you can have the PCB of your choice manufactured by your preferred manufacturer.